leomonan/listdelsame/QeexoAutoML_Embedded_Application_Guide.md

    You can call this funtion to trigger the classify action in static engine library

 3. Classify interval
-   This macro defines the calling interval of `int QxClassify(void)`

-Example:
 ```
 #define PRED_CLASSIFICATION_INTERVAL_IN_MSECS 153
 ```
+   This macro defines the calling interval of `int QxClassify(void)`

    '153' indicates `int QxClassify(void)` should be called in each 153 milliseconds

-### 2. Implement essential functions to fill sensor data and call classification API from static engine library
+### Step 2.
+Implement essential functions to fill sensor data and call classification API

 🔹 1. `int QxAutoMLWork()`

-`int QxAutoMLWork()` is a function implemented by customer that should run in a thread loop, it calls `void QxFillSensorData()` to fill sensor data to the classify engine in each ODR circle, and call `in QxClassify()` in each PRED_CLASSIFICATION_INTERVAL_IN_MSECS interval which defined `in QxAutoMLUser.h`
+`int QxAutoMLWork()` is a function implemented by customer that need to run in a thread loop, it calls `void QxFillSensorData()` to fill sensor data to the classify engine in each ODR circle, and call `in QxClassify()` in each PRED_CLASSIFICATION_INTERVAL_IN_MSECS interval which defined `in QxAutoMLUser.h`

 ![](https://github.com/leomonan/listdelsame/blob/master/QeexoAutomlStaticEngineUserProcess.png?token=AGRW7CKHCT6HMMUYIL6EWVDAUSZWM)

-Here is a example code of `int QxAutoMLWork()`, in this example, we use 100HZ sensor ODR to fill sensor data:
+Here is a example of `int QxAutoMLWork()` implementation, in this example, we use 100HZ sensor ODR to fill sensor data:

 ```
 #include "QxAutoMLUser.h"